kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

 }
 ```
 Based on `Person`, type accessible via `ViewModel.Pereson` generated with support for INotifyPropertyChanged.
 Second assembly "ExpandoObject.dll" contains type provider itself.
-As you probably guessed, it's "erased types" replaced by [ExpandoObject] (http://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject.aspx) class in final code.
-Properties getters/setters mapped to dictionary-style set/get key-based invocations.
-Setting key to value causes ExpandoObject raise INotidyProperyChanged.PropertyChanged event to be risen because ExpandoObject has built-in support for it.
-Not bad for pilot but this version has numerous problem.
+As you probably guessed, "erased types" are replaced by [ExpandoObject] (http://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject.aspx) class in the compiled  code.
+Property getters/setters are mapped to dictionary-style set/get key-based invocations.
+Setting key to value makes ExpandoObject raise INotidyProperyChanged.PropertyChanged event because it has built-in support for it.
+Not bad for the pilot but this version has numerous problems.
 I will mention only obvious ones:
   * No support for INotifyDataErrorInfo ( IDataErrorInfo on .NET 4)
   * Data binding to dynamic objects works in WPF it's no-go for platform like WinRT
 (which is one of the primary reasons to replace dynamic proxy based approach with Type Provider).
   * Data binding to dynamic objects is sub-optimal.
 Look [here] (http://blogs.msdn.com/b/silverlight_sdk/archive/2011/04/26/binding-to-dynamic-properties-with-icustomtypeprovider-silverlight-5-beta.aspx) for details ("What about WPF and DLR?" section).

 ###Round #2 - "erased types" + custom runtime base class
-As next step I introduced [custom run-time class] (https://github.com/dmitry-a-morozov/fsharp-wpf-mvc-series/blob/master/Chapter%2015%20-%20INPCTypeProvider/ErasedTypesPilot/CustomRuntimeClass/Model.fs) as base for models.
-Here is brief description:
+As the next step I introduced [custom run-time class] (https://github.com/dmitry-a-morozov/fsharp-wpf-mvc-series/blob/master/Chapter%2015%20-%20INPCTypeProvider/ErasedTypesPilot/CustomRuntimeClass/Model.fs) as base for models.
+Here is a brief description:
   * Supports INPC and INotifyDataErrorInfo
   * Uses F# record prototypes as backing storage
   * Provides dictionary-like key based set/get operations.
   * Usually data binding engine in WPF relies on reflection in run-time.
-But in our case real type/properties do not exits in compiled code.
-As substitution, model custom base class implements [ICustomTypeDescriptor] (http://msdn.microsoft.com/en-us/library/system.componentmodel.icustomtypedescriptor.aspx) interface.
-Alternatively, it could implement new on .NET 4.5 [ICustomTypeProvider] (http://msdn.microsoft.com/en-us/library/system.reflection.icustomtypeprovider.aspx), which is also the only choice on Silverlight.
-But it's more tedious despite of what some people [say] (http://blogs.msdn.com/b/silverlight_sdk/archive/2011/04/26/binding-to-dynamic-properties-with-icustomtypeprovider-silverlight-5-beta.aspx).
+But in our case real type/properties do not exist in compiled code.
+As a substitution model custom base class implements [ICustomTypeDescriptor] (http://msdn.microsoft.com/en-us/library/system.componentmodel.icustomtypedescriptor.aspx) interface.
+Alternatively, it could implement new on .NET 4.5 [ICustomTypeProvider] (http://msdn.microsoft.com/en-us/library/system.reflection.icustomtypeprovider.aspx), but it's more tedious despite of what some people [say] (http://blogs.msdn.com/b/silverlight_sdk/archive/2011/04/26/binding-to-dynamic-properties-with-icustomtypeprovider-silverlight-5-beta.aspx).

 Type provider [implementation] (https://github.com/dmitry-a-morozov/fsharp-wpf-mvc-series/blob/master/Chapter%2015%20-%20INPCTypeProvider/ErasedTypesPilot/CustomRuntimeClass/NotifyPropertyChangedTypeProvider.fs) didn't change much.
-Instead of `ExpandoObject` it injects [Model] ((https://github.com/dmitry-a-morozov/fsharp-wpf-mvc-series/blob/master/Chapter%2015%20-%20INPCTypeProvider/ErasedTypesPilot/CustomRuntimeClass/Model.fs) type.
+It injects [Model] ((https://github.com/dmitry-a-morozov/fsharp-wpf-mvc-series/blob/master/Chapter%2015%20-%20INPCTypeProvider/ErasedTypesPilot/CustomRuntimeClass/Model.fs) type instead of `ExpandoObject`.

 To test-drive this implementation I wanted to use something more elaborate than script.
-I tried to simplified version of [[Validation]] chapter application  and kept model related functionality because that what's most affected by INPC Type Provider.
-I left out concept of view and controller.
-They are very important but irrelevant for our discussion now. [[Data binding]] and [[Validation]] modules were taken as is for now.
+I tried a simplified version of [[Validation]] chapter application but kept model related functionality intact because that what's most affected by INPC Type Provider.
+I left out concepts of view and controller.
+They are very important but not relevant to our discussion at the moment. [[Data binding]] and [[Validation]] modules stay the same for now.
 Here is model prototype definition:
 ```ocaml
 type Operations =